History Files

 1024

-Conrad VI becomes duke of Franconia and is also a candidate for the throne of the Holy Roman empire, which he successfully gains.
-He should not be confused with his cousin, Conrad II the Younger, future duke of Carinthia, who is also a candidate for the imperial throne in this year.
+Having gained the position, he is now a candidate for the throne of the Holy Roman empire, which he successfully gains.
+(He should not be confused with his cousin, Conrad the Younger, the future Duke Conrad II of Carinthia, who is also a candidate for the imperial throne in this year.)

 1024 - 1039